 Compulsory Third Party (CTP) Personal Injury Insurance, also known as a Green Slip in NSW and rego in ACT, is a compulsory insurance required for every vehicle in Australia.

 It provides protection to the vehicle owner and ‘at fault’ driver, against compensation claims from people injured in a motor accident.

 By having CTP Insurance, if people are injured in an accident you cause, the cost of all reasonable medical treatment will be covered.

 What does CTP stand for?

-CTP is short for Compulsory Third Party Personal Injury Insurance and is commonly known as a CTP Green Slip in NSW.
+CTP is short for Compulsory Third Party Personal Injury Insurance and is commonly known as a CTP Green Slip in NSW and rego in ACT.